CAREamics/careamics.github.io/docs/guides/careamist_api/configuration/convenience_functions.md

 However in certain cases, users might want to disable augmentations.
 For instance if you have structures that are always oriented in the same direction.
-To do so there is a single `use_agumentations` parameter:
+To do so there is a single `augmentations` parameter:

 ```python title="Configuration without augmentations"
 --8<-- "careamics-examples/guides/careamist_api/configuration/convenience_functions.py:n2n_no_aug"
 ```

-1. Augmentations are disabled (but normalization and N2V pixel manipulation are still there!).
+1. Augmentations are disabled (but normalization will be added later!).

 ### Choosing a logger